my-devices/sdk/README.md

     (which must have the remote desktop feature enabled), then launches a Microsoft Remote Desktop (RDP) client using that tunnel connection.

+There is also [`WebTunnelClientLib`](WebTunnel/WebTunnelClientLib/README.md), which provides the functionality of `remote-client` in a C API, suitable for integration into applications (not written in C++).

 The macchina.io REMOTE SDK is licensed under the [Boost Software License](https://spdx.org/licenses/BSL-1.0).